desaiuditd/media-server/README.md

   - Nice to have single point to access them all

 The services Radarr, Sonarr, and Lidarr, work together to automate the process of downloading new movies, TV shows, and music releases and managing your movie, TV show and music library.<br>
-These services use the power of Jackett/Prowlarr to allow you to use many torrent trackers that are not available in the default installation, and they are all connected with qbittorrent to automatically download the files, when the requested medias are available.
+These services use the power of Prowlarr to allow you to use many torrent trackers that are not available in the default installation, and they are all connected with qbittorrent to automatically download the files, when the requested medias are available.

 Radarr and Sonarr are both media management software for movies and TV shows, respectively.
 Both of them are similar in many aspects, but there are some key differences between them: